agentanky/Manage-Mate/README.md

 Document Storage: Safely store property-related documents, lease agreements, and maintenance records.
 Installation
 Download the latest release.
-Follow the INSTALL.md guidelines for a step-by-step installation process.
-Usage
-Please refer to the USER_GUIDE.md included in the repository to get started with ManageMate.

 Contributing
 We welcome contributions from the open-source community!
 Please check the CONTRIBUTING.md guide to learn more about submitting pull requests, suggesting features, and reporting bugs.